-- (1) If Safe Food amends, suspends or cancels an approval under section 68, notice and particulars of the amendment, suspension or cancellation must be given to the approval holder. - (2) The notice must state- - (a) the decision and the reasons for it; and - (b) that the holder may appeal against the decision; and - (c) how to appeal. - (3) An amendment takes effect from the day stated in the notice. - (4) If Safe Food suspends the approval, it is ineffective during the period of suspension. - (5) The suspension- - (a) has effect from- - (i) the day the notice is given; or - (ii) if a later day is stated in the notice-the later day; and - (b) may be for the period Safe Food decides. - (6) If Safe Food cancels the approval, it ceases to have effect from- - (a) the day the notice is given; or - (b) if a later day is stated in the notice-the later day.
+- (1) If Safe Food amends, suspends or cancels an approval under section 68, Safe Food must give the approval holder an information notice for the decision to amend, suspend or cancel the approval. - (2) An amendment takes effect from the day stated in the information notice. - (3) If Safe Food suspends the approval, it is ineffective during the period of suspension. - (4) The suspension- - (a) has effect from- - (i) the day the information notice is given; or - (ii) if a later day is stated in the information notice-the later day; and - (b) may be for the period Safe Food decides. - (5) If Safe Food cancels the approval, it ceases to have effect from- - (a) the day the information notice is given; or - (b) if a later day is stated in the information notice-the later day.